Pan-American television frequencies: Historical band plans

+The band 44-56 Mhz was modified in May of 1940; before, it was assigned to TV channels 1 and 2; after the modification, it was assigned to FM broadcasting and TV channel 1.

 Cable television

 Harmonically-related carriers (HRC)

 Harmonically-related carriers (HRC) is a system for assigning television channel numbers to bands of frequencies over a cable television network.
 William Grant, in his book, states:

 "By harmonically relating the carrier frequencies themselves it is … possible to improve system performance.
 This does not reduce the beats produced, but positions them within the system transmission spectrum, such that they are more tolerable.
 In effect, all signal carriers are spaced precisely at 6 MHz apart, and thus, all beats generated are at 6 MHz increments.

 Since the television signals are vestigial sideband modulation, if the beat products can be manipulated to fall on or near the Radio frequency carriers themselves, they are much less offensive."

 Incrementally-related carriers (IRC)

 Incrementally-related carriers (IRC) is a system for assigning television channel numbers to bands of frequencies over a cable television network.
 The IRC plan attempts to minimize distortion products by deriving all video carrier signals from a common source.
 The IRC system assigns channel frequencies (for the Pan-American NTSC-M system) spaced 6 MHz apart.
 In an IRC system, the VHF channels are at their off-air frequencies except for channels 5 and 6, which will be 2 MHz higher than usual.

 Both HRC and IRC systems have the added advantage of allowing for one extra channel to be positioned between channels four and five, as the gap between them increases from 4 MHz wide to 6 MHz wide.
 It is often mapped as channel one or channels 2, 3, and 4 become channels 1, 2, and 3, and the new one becomes channel 5.